What are landlords legally required to repair?

 How quickly do you need to respond?

-The key is responding promptly — even acknowledging receipt and setting an expectation ('we've received your report, contractor is being booked') is better than silence.
-For a detailed breakdown with specific timelines, see our guide on landlord repair response times in the UK.
+The key is responding promptly.
+Even acknowledging receipt and setting an expectation ('we've got your report, a contractor is being booked') beats silence.
+For a fuller breakdown, see our guide on landlord repair response times in the UK.

 What if you don't respond in time?